flexx3/Stock_trading_strategy_backtester_app/README.md

 This backtester app project is in three phases; data phase, charts/backtester phase, web app phase.
 For the data phase, the data.py module consists of an ETL process written using OOP methodologies.
-Specific stock data from the user is gotten from  twelvedata api, cleaned and organised, stored into a postgres database for running analysis, charts and backtests using requests, pandas, polars, datetime, sqlalchemy/psycopg, etc. charts.py consist of code for outputting specific visuals for specific stock data based on user preference. strategy_selector.py consists of code enabling the user to select and run bactests for specific stocks. it ouputs results for all seven strategies(written using backtrader) in this project. charts.py and strategy_selector both imports the data.py module to access data.
+Specific stock data from the user is gotten from  twelvedata api, cleaned and organised, stored into a duckdb database for running analysis, charts and backtests using requests, pandas, polars, datetime, sqlalchemy/duckdb, etc. charts.py consist of code for outputting specific visuals for specific stock data based on user preference. strategy_selector.py consists of code enabling the user to select and run bactests for specific stocks. it ouputs results for all seven strategies(written using backtrader) in this project. charts.py and strategy_selector both imports the data.py module to access data.